benrudolph/ascend.report/index.md

 *Invalid or unused phone numbers*

 Currently, there is no functionality in FrontlineCloud that enables you to determine whether a phone number you just messaged is inactive.
 This ended up being an issue since the contact databases were well-known to be out of date.
 Therefore, the only people we could assume received the SMS are those that responded.
 In fact, to get a better estimate of the number invalid phone numbers in use, one of the UNHCR workers did a small case study on the existing contacts.

-(talk about the 50 phones called).

-After this discovery, UNHCR worked with ACAI to update the database.

-*Number of contacts*

-[to be filled in]
+UNHCR sent out a poll to 50 random contacts.
+Here is the breakdown of the 50 contacts:

+{% include phone_breakdown.html %}

+Looking at the above chart it is easy to see that 20 out of 50 contacts in the sample needed to be updated or a full 40% of the contacts were out of date.
+This gave us an indication that the excel contact database badly needed to be updated or we'd miss 40% of potential recipients.
+After this discovery, UNHCR worked with ACAI to update all 670 contacts.
+The database is now much more complete and better formatted.

+{% include stat_significance.html %}

 *Consistent SMS programming*